hjh-china/TMDBKit/README.md

 ```

 ## Need help?
 All methods are equiped with full documentation comments.
-All you  need to do is hold your Option⌥ key and click the method name.
-Or switch to Quick Help Inspector:
+All you  need to do is *Option⌥ click* the method name.
+Or switch to the *Quick Help Inspector*:
 ![](https://github.com/SR2k/TMDBKit/blob/master/Supporting/Documentation_Comments.png)

 ## License